How to make dal makhani, the most luxurious and creamy dal of all

 Step 1

 Pick through the beans and discard any dirt or stones, then transfer to a medium bowl and rinse under running water.
-Add enough clean water to cover the beans by 1 inch and soak overnight (8 to 12 hours).
+Add enough water to cover the beans by 1 inch and soak overnight (8 to 12 hours).
 Drain.

 Step 2